ffhighwind/Fasterflect/Fasterflect/README.md

 ## [Extensions](https://github.com/ffhighwind/fasterflect/tree/master/Fasterflect/Fasterflect/Extensions)

-All extension methods are in the namespace.
+All extension methods are in this namespace.
 This was done because most of the extensions are pointless and clutter the intellisense and autocomplete.
 I especially dislike the extension methods on "object".
-The only reason I did not remove these is because they are used everywhere and it is too much work to remove them.
+The only reason I did't remove these is because they are used everywhere and it is too much work to remove them without breaking everything.

 ## [Emitter.EmitHelper](https://github.com/ffhighwind/fasterflect/blob/master/Fasterflect/Fasterflect/Emitter/EmitHelper.cs)